pratikksolanki/tribalscale-fullstack-exercise/README.md

 ## What I built

 A `POST /analyze` API and the `analyze()` function behind it.
-Send text in, get structured JSON back:
+It accepts text input, and returns structured JSON:

 ```json
 {